roq-trading/roq-ansible-monitor/README.md

 Inventory file, e.g. `server`

 ```
-[SERVER]
+[example]
 server ansible_host="a.b.c.d" ansible_user="ansible" become_user="root"
 ```

-> You should change "a.b.c.d" to the IP address of your server.
+> You should change "a.b.c.d" to the IP address of your server,
+> and the "ansible" user can be changed to any user that has sudo access.

+The configuration for the server can be found in `host_vars/server.yml`

+> The filename is automatically matched by Ansible using the label `server` from
+> the inventory.

+For the example we include here a list of gateways that Prometheus should scrape.

+You can add more configuration overriding the defaults you find in `group_vars/all.yml`.

 Installing